Biden, introducing health teams, vows 100 million COVID-19 vaccinations in first 100 days

 Biden picked Austin as defense secretary nominee, despite pushback from some Democrats in Congress unhappy with the idea of a former military man running the Pentagon.

-“With a distinguished record of military service spanning four decades, Secretary-designate Austin is a deeply experienced and highly decorated commander who has served with distinction in several of the Pentagon’s most crucial positions,” the transition team said in a statement.
+“The fact is, Austin’s many strengths and his intimate knowledge of the Department of Defense and our government are uniquely matched to the challenges and crises we face,” Biden wrote in The Atlantic magazine.
+“He is the person we need in this moment.”

-The confirmation of Austin, 67, who oversaw U.S. forces in the Middle East under former President Barack Obama, would require Congress to approve a waiver because he has been out of the military for only four years, fewer than the seven years mandated by a law designed to ensure civilian oversight of the armed forces.
+The confirmation of Austin, 67, who oversaw U.S. forces in the Middle East under former President Barack Obama, would require Congress to approve a waiver because he has been out of the military fewer than the seven years mandated by a law designed to ensure civilian oversight of the armed forces.

-Outgoing President Donald Trump’s first defense secretary, former Marine General Jim Mattis, also needed such a waiver.
+Outgoing President Donald Trump’s first defense secretary, former Marine General Jim Mattis, also needed a waiver.

-Several Democratic senators, including Richard Blumenthal, Jack Reed and Jon Tester, expressed opposition to waiving the law, casting doubt on whether Austin’s nomination will pass a closely divided Senate.
+At least two Democratic senators, Richard Blumenthal and Jon Tester, expressed opposition to waiving the law, casting doubt on whether Austin’s nomination will pass a closely divided Senate.

 Fudge will be Biden’s housing and urban development secretary, Politico and Bloomberg News reported, citing unnamed sources.
 If confirmed, Fudge would face a housing crisis stemming from the pandemic, which has seen millions of people miss rent and mortgage payments because of business shutdowns.

-Biden asked Vilsack, who was agriculture secretary during the Obama administration, to return to the position, Axios reported, citing people familiar with the decision.
+Biden has asked Vilsack, who was agriculture secretary during the Obama administration, to return to the position, Axios reported.
 Vilsack campaigned for Biden in Iowa, where he was governor for two terms, and served as an agricultural policy adviser.

+The Rev. Al Sharpton, head of the National Action Network, said he again told Biden to nominate a Black attorney general.

+“The least we could have is someone with a proven civil rights background,” Sharpton said.

 Trump has refused to concede his Nov.
 3 election defeat, citing unsubstantiated claims of widespread voter fraud.
-On Tuesday, Texas filed a lawsuit petitioning the U.S. Supreme Court to throw out the results in four other states in a long-shot bid to help Trump reverse the election’s outcome.
+On Tuesday, Texas filed a lawsuit asking the U.S. Supreme Court to throw out the results in four other states in a long-shot bid to reverse the election’s outcome.

-The Trump campaign and allies have filed numerous lawsuits seeking to challenge vote counts in multiple states but have met with little success.
-State officials have said they have found no evidence of widespread fraud.
+The Trump campaign and allies have filed numerous lawsuits challenging vote counts in multiple states, with little success.
+State officials have said there is no evidence of widespread fraud.

-The rest of Biden’s top public health advisers include Dr. Rochelle Walensky, chief of infectious diseases at Massachusetts General Hospital in Boston, who will run the U.S. Centers for Disease Control and Prevention; Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, who will also be Biden’s chief medical adviser on the virus; and Dr. Vivek Murthy, the former surgeon general, who will reprise that role under Biden.

-Jeff Zients, an economic adviser known for his managerial skills, will serve as Biden’s coronavirus “czar,” overseeing the pandemic response, including the vaccine distribution.

-“Help is on the way,” Vice President-elect Kamala Harris said after Biden’s new healthcare team members introduced themselves.
-“And it is long overdue.”

-Reporting by Simon Lewis in Delaware and Phil Stewart in Washington; Additional reporting by Trevor Hunnicutt, Andrea Shalal, John Whitesides, Makini Brice, Doina Chiacu, Jason Lange; writing by Grant McCool and Joseph Ax; Editing by Ross Colvin, Jonathan Oatis and Peter Cooney
+Reporting by Simon Lewis in Delaware and Jarrett Renshaw in Philadelphia; Additional reporting by Phil Stewart, Makini Brice, Doina Chiacu, Jason Lange and Patricia Zengerle; writing by Joseph Ax and Grant McCool; Editing by Ross Colvin, Jonathan Oatis and Peter Cooney

 Our Standards: The Thomson Reuters Trust Principles.